openpmix/pmix-tests/prrte/debug/README.md

 The run.py script requires the following environment variables to be set for multi-node tests

 * `CI_NUM_NODES` : Number of nodes to use for multi-node tests.
-* `CH_HOSTFILE` : Hostfile specifying number of nodes to use, with slots=&LT;n&GT; parameter specifying necessary slots per node.
+* `CI_HOSTFILE` : Hostfile specifying number of nodes to use, with slots=&LT;n&GT; parameter specifying necessary slots per node.

 The cirun.py script requires the following environment variables to be set

 * `CI_NUM_NODES` : Number of nodes to use for multi-node tests
-* `CH_HOSTFILE` : Hostfile specifying number of nodes to use, without the slots= parameter.
+* `CI_HOSTFILE` : Hostfile specifying number of nodes to use, without the slots= parameter.

 Note that the CI multi-node test baselines are generated with CI_NUM_NODES=3, so CI_NUM_NODES=3 must be specified when running those tests.